quicwg/base-drafts/draft-ietf-quic-transport.md

 Handshake packet.
 If the endpoint does not have Handshake keys, it SHOULD send CONNECTION_CLOSE frames in an Initial packet.

-A client will always know whether the server has Handshake keys (see {{discard-initial}}), but it is possible that a server does not know whether the client has Handshake keys.
+A client will always know whether the server has Handshake keys (see
+{{discard-initial}}), but it is possible that a server does not know whether the client has Handshake keys.
 Under these circumstances, a server SHOULD send a CONNECTION_CLOSE frame in both Handshake and Initial packets to ensure that at least one of them is processable by the client.
+Similarly, a peer might be unable to read 1-RTT packets, so an endpoint SHOULD send CONNECTION_CLOSE in Handshake packets prior to confirming the handshake; see Section 4.1.2 of
-These packets can be coalesced into a single UDP datagram (see {{packet-coalesce}}).
+{{QUIC-TLS}}.
+These packets can be coalesced into a single UDP datagram; see
+{{packet-coalesce}}.

 ## Stateless Reset {#stateless-reset}